Polytechnic University of Tirana

 The Polytechnic University of Tirana (UPT) (Universiteti Politeknik I Tiranës) is a public university located in Tirana, the capital of Albania.
 It offers degrees in engineering and related fields.

 History

 The Polytechnic University of Tirana is the oldest and the second largest university in Albania, after the University of Tirana.
 It was founded in 1951 and now has approximately 10,000 students, who come from Albania, Kosovo, Montenegro, and North Macedonia.
-In 2012, at the occasion of the 100th Anniversary of the Independence of Albania, UPT was awarded a high honour badge by the President of Albania, Bujar Nishani.
+In 2012, at the occasion of the 100th Anniversary of the Independence of Albania, UPT was awarded a high honor badge by the President of Albania, Bujar Nishani.
 The university is fully accredited by the Albanian Public Agency for Accreditation of Higher Education (APAAHE).

 Academics

 The university includes six colleges and two research institutes: